opsone-ch/documentation/www/services/website.md

 Note: the default zone is "small" and will fit most use cases

-** Warning: ** In SPDY, each concurrent request is considered a separate connection.
+Warning: In SPDY, each concurrent request is considered a separate connection.

+Hint: To add more specific rules (based on client addresses or url for example), please get in touch

 ## Custom configuration